Mohave County Sheriff’s Office Teams with Othram to Identify a 2009 John Doe

 Herman was last seen by his family when he went to visit his sister in New Mexico in 1995.
 A search of public records showed that at one time he resided in Las Vegas, Nevada.
 While Herman suffered from epileptic seizures, the Medical Examiner’s Office was unable to determine his cause of death due to the state of his remains.
 They estimated the year of his death to have been between 2006-2008.

-Funding for the advanced DNA testing and forensic genetic genealogy used in this case was provided by law enforcement with the remaining funds provided by NamUs, a national clearinghouse that assists the criminal justice community with the investigation and resolution of missing, unidentified, and unclaimed persons cases across the United States and its territories.
+Funding for the advanced DNA testing and forensic genetic genealogy used in this case was provided by NamUs, a national clearinghouse that assists the criminal justice community with the investigation and resolution of missing, unidentified, and unclaimed persons cases across the United States and its territories.
 NamUs is funded and administered by the National Institute of Justice (NIJ) and is managed through a contract with Research Triangle Institute International (RTI).
 Othram is grateful for the support of RTI, NamUs, and the NIJ.

 William “Herman” Hietamaki's identification represents the ninth case in the State of Arizona where officials have publicly identified an individual using technology developed by Othram.
 To read about other cases in Arizona that have been solved, visit DNASolves.